djalbat/xgl/README.md

   });
 };
 ```

 One advantage of loading images individually is that since whole images are mapped to textures rather than just part of an image, you can tile the textures.
-If you wish to do so, you must add a boolean `imageTiling` attribute to the `Part` element.
+If you wish to do so then you must add a boolean `imageTiling` attribute to the `Part` element.
 Additionally, you **must** ensure that the length of the sides of the images are powers fo two.

 In order to tile textures, you simply have to extend the texture coordinates past the usual [ 0, 1 ] range, for example: